AdamEisfeld/vue-blox/website/docs/docs/api/components/blox-component.md

 ## Emits

-- **on:error**: This event is emitted from the component if Vue Blox ever encounters a fatal error with the component.
+- **handleError**: This event is emitted from the component if Vue Blox ever encounters a fatal error with the component.
 The error object may or may not be a [BloxError](/docs/api/classes/blox-error) instance.

 ## Example